Optimal consumption with loss aversion and reference to past spending maximum: Properties of Optimal Controls

-Finally, we numerically illustrate the sensitivity with respect to the expected return $\mu$ of the risky asset.
-Let us fix model parameters that $r=0.05$, $\rho=0.05$, $\lambda = 0.5$, $\sigma=0.25$, $\beta_1=0.2$, $\beta_2=0.3$, $k=1.5$, $h=1$ and consider $\mu\in\{0.06, 0.08, 0.1, 0.12, 0.14\}$.
+Finally, we illustrate the sensitivity with respect to the expected return $\mu$ of the risky asset.
+Fix model parameters $r=0.05$, $\rho=0.05$, $\lambda = 0.5$, $\sigma=0.25$, $\beta_1=0.2$, $\beta_2=0.3$, $k=1.5$, $h=1$ and consider $\mu\in\{0.06, 0.08, 0.1, 0.12, 0.14\}$.
 The value function and the optimal feedback controls together with marked boundaries are plotted in Figure \ref{fig: pic_mu}.
-First, from the left panel, one can observe that the value function increases in $\mu$, which matches with the intuition that the better market performance guarantees the higher wealth and the larger consumption plan.
-From all panels, it is also interesting to observe that both boundaries $x_\mathrm{zero}(1;\mu)$ and $x_\mathrm{aggr}(1;\mu)$ are decreasing in $\mu$, while the boundary $x_\mathrm{lavs}(1;\mu)$ is increasing in $\mu$.
+First, the left panel shows that the value function increases in $\mu$, which matches with the intuition that the better market performance guarantees the higher wealth and the larger consumption plan.
+From all panels, it is interesting to observe that both boundaries $x_\mathrm{zero}(1;\mu)$ and $x_\mathrm{aggr}(1;\mu)$ are decreasing in $\mu$, while the boundary $x_\mathrm{lavs}(1;\mu)$ is increasing in $\mu$.
 On one hand, the higher return from the financial market secures the better wealth growth, leading to lower thresholds for the agent to start the positive consumption and the consumption at the historical peak level.
 On the other hand, higher return rate $\mu$ also motivates the agent to invest more in the risky asset as one can see the optimal portfolio is increasing in $\mu$ from the right panel.
-As a result, the agent will not blindly lower the threshold $x_\mathrm{lavs}(1;\mu)$ to create the new global consumption peak as it becomes more beneficial in the long run to invest more cash into the risky asset when $x$ is sufficiently large.
-Therefore, the threshold $x_\mathrm{lavs}(1;\mu)$ is actually increased with an increased parameter $\mu$.
-One can also observe that for $x_\mathrm{zero}(1;\mu)\leq x\leq x_\mathrm{lavs}(1;\mu)$, as the expected return $\mu$ increases, the agent will gradually shift from the willingness of high consumption plan by sacrificing the portfolio to the more aggressive investment behavior to accumulate the larger wealth.
-Combing Figure \ref{fig: pic_lam} and Figure \ref{fig: pic_mu}, we also note that the optimal portfolio $\pi^*(x,1;\lambda,\mu)$ is decreasing in $\lambda$ but increasing in $\mu$ when $x$ is large, suggesting that some agents with the large reference degree $\lambda$ will only be motivated to invest more wealth in the financial market when the expected return is excessively high.
-This is consistent to and may partially help to explain the \textit{equity premium puzzle} (see Mehra and Prescott \cite{Mehra}) that the market premium needs to be very high to attract some agents (possibly those agents with the large reference degree if they adopt our proposed preference on consumption performance) to actively invest in the risky asset.
+As a result, the agent does not blindly lower the threshold $x_\mathrm{lavs}(1;\mu)$ to create the new global consumption peak as it becomes more beneficial in the long run to invest more cash into the risky asset when $x$ is sufficiently large.
+Therefore, the threshold $x_\mathrm{lavs}(1;\mu)$ actually increases with $\mu$.